Retirement today is very different than it was half a century ago.

 How soon should YOU start saving for retirement?
 As soon as possible, of course.
 But the amount you need depends on the lifestyle you want to have after you retire, other sources of income you expect to have during retirement and the age at which you plan to retire.

-A financial professional like Texas Financial & Retirement can help you with that.
+A financial advisor or other financial professional, like the ones at Texas Financial & Retirement, can help you with that.